BramvdnHeuvel/Batteryboys/README.md

 We also had some troubles compiling the hill-climber, but that was more to blame on the programming skills.
 The tech-assistents and the leader of the group, Bram, gave us some advise and now we think it works!
 Because the hill-climber needs a solution to begin with, we first need to run a first_fit algorithm to get a start.
+Another pain-point could be that with ah hill-climber, we might get stuck in a local optima.
+This is why we first run the hill-climber, and then use this solution in a differential algarithm to get an optimal result.

 ###### Auteurs (Authors): Bram van den Heuvel, Wiebe Jelsma en Max Baneke.